nats-io/nats-rest-config-proxy/README.md

 The NATS Server ACL configuration proxy provides a secure REST interface for modifying access control lists (ACLs), identities (users), and passwords.
-This proxy is designed to faciliate the development of command line tools and/or user interfaces to remotely update a NATS server configuration.
+This proxy is designed to facilitate the development of command line tools and/or user interfaces to remotely update a NATS server configuration.